Vince DiFrancesca

 Vincent DiFrancesca (January 1, 1922 – May 21, 2007) was an American football player and coach.
-He served as the head football coach at Western Illinois University from 1949 to 1953, at Iowa State University from 1954 to 1956, and at Carroll College—now known as Carroll University—in Waukesha, Wisconsin from 1959 to 1971, compiling a career college football coaching record of 106–71–7.
+He served as the head football coach at Western Illinois University from 1949 to 1953, Iowa State University from 1954 to 1956, and Carroll College—now known as Carroll University—in Waukesha, Wisconsin from 1959 to 1971, compiling a career college football head coaching record of 106–71–7.

 Playing career

 DiFrancesca was drafted by the Pittsburgh Steelers in the 31st round of the 1947 NFL draft.

 Coaching career

 Western Illinois

 DiFrancesca was the head football coach at Western Illinois Leathernecks in Macomb, Illinois and he held that position for five seasons, from 1949 until 1953.
 His career coaching record at Western Illinois was 38–7–1.
 Under DiFrancesca's leadership, Western's team was ranked among the best offensive and defensive teams in the nation for five years.

 Iowa State

 DiFrancesca was also the head coach at Iowa State University from 1954 to 1956.
 He was the 21st head coach for the Cyclones.
 His coaching record at Iowa State was 6–21–1.